Shawn Lemon

-Shawn Lemon (born August 25, 1988) is a Canadian football defensive lineman for the BC Lions of the Canadian Football League (CFL).
-He played college football at the University of Akron and attended Westlake High School in Waldorf, Maryland.
-He has also been a member of seven CFL teams (Winnipeg Blue Bombers, Saskatchewan Roughriders, Eskimos / Elks, Ottawa Redblacks, Toronto Argonauts, Calgary Stampeders), three arena football teams (San Jose SaberCats, Orlando Predators, Sioux Falls Storm) and two NFL teams (Pittsburgh Steelers, San Francisco 49ers).
+Shawn Lemon (born August 25, 1988) is an American professional football defensive lineman for the Montreal Alouettes of the Canadian Football League (CFL).
+He played college football at Akron.
+He has been a member of eight CFL teams (BC Lions, Winnipeg Blue Bombers, Saskatchewan Roughriders, Edmonton Eskimos / Elks, Ottawa Redblacks, Toronto Argonauts, and Calgary Stampeders), three indoor football teams (San Jose SaberCats, Orlando Predators, Sioux Falls Storm) and two NFL teams (Pittsburgh Steelers, San Francisco 49ers).

+Lemon is a three-time Grey Cup champion.
+In 2022, he was named a CFL All-Star and won the Norm Fieldgate Trophy as the best defensive player in the West Division.
+He was also a CFL East All-Star in 2016.

+In 2024, he was suspended indefinitely by the CFL for betting on league games, but was reinstated on July 16, 2025.

-Early years
+Early life

 Lemon was born on August 25, 1988, in Charleston, South Carolina.
-His family moved to Waldorf Maryland and he participated in football, basketball and track and field for the Westlake High School Wolverines.
+His family moved to Waldorf, Maryland and he participated in football, basketball and track and field for the Westlake High School Wolverines.
 He broke the single-season at Westlake and the Southern Maryland Athletic Conference record with 21 sacks.
 Lemon recorded 97 tackles as a senior and was named first team All-Metro.
 He was also named to the Maryland Big School All-State second team.
 He accrued 80 tackles, 16 sacks, and two interceptions as a junior in 2004, being named second team All-Metro.

 College career

-Lemon played college football for the Akron Zips of the University of Akron.
+Lemon played college football for the Akron Zips of the University of Akron from 2007 to 2010.
 He was an All-Mid-American Conference selection as a senior, leading the team with seven sacks and four fumble recoveries.
 He ended his college career with 102 tackles, 23 tackles for loss, 11 sacks, five fumble recoveries and six forced fumbles.
+Lemon was teammates with his brother Marcus Lemon for two years at Akron.
+Lemon was also teammates all four years at Akron with fellow longtime CFL defensive lineman Almondo Sewell.